radekd91/emoca/gdl_apps/EMOCA/README.md

 1) Follow the steps at the [root of this repo](../..).
 If for some reason the environment from there is not valid, create one using a `.yml` file from `envs`.

-2) In order to run the demos you'll need to download and unzip a few assets.
+2) In order to run the demos you will need to download and unzip a few assets.
 Run `download_assets.sh` to do that:
 ```bash
 cd demos
 bash download_assets.sh